monetha/ico-analyzer-web-app/README.md

 Monetha’s ICO Analyzer makes use of the Payments layer at two points.
 Transactions are facilitated via the Metamask app:

-* upon creating a new ICO passport.
+* upon creating a new ICO Identity.
 The creator is charged a small gas fee for deploying a smart contract on the blockchain;
 * upon starting the analysis.
 The requestor is asked to pay a small service fee held in an escrow account until the process is completed and funds are refunded in case if analysis fails

 ## Build status